Jahnavi-1704/JavaScript-Calculator/README.md

 # JavaScript-Calculator
+Description:

-This project is a JavaScript Calculator built using HTML, CSS and JavaScript.
-It performs basic mathematical operations such as addition, subtraction, multiplication and division.
+-This project is a JavaScript Calculator built using HTML, CSS and JavaScript.

+-It performs basic mathematical operations such as addition, subtraction, multiplication and division as selected by the user.
+It clears the result screen when the user clicks the clear button.